-FUSE is an anti-bullying and online safety programme developed by the Anti-bullying Research and Resource centre in DCU supported by Facebook.
-The programme launches in September 2019 across Ireland.
+FUSE is an anti-bullying and online safety programme developed by the Anti-Bullying Research and Resource Centre in DCU, supported by Facebook.
+The programme launched in September 2019 across Ireland.

 FUSE is also a research and evaluation programme, enabling schools to identify areas of improvement and self-evaluation.
 The curriculum focuses on empowering students to develop initiatives in their schools which tackle bullying and raise awareness of online safety.

 These projects and initiatives will be showcased during Safer Internet Day.
 Groups of Junior cycle students will also get the opportunity to present their projects to the National Anti-Bullying Centre each year.
 Successful projects will receive a commendation from the Centre acknowledging their efforts to tackle bullying and online safety in their school communities.

 This is the second phase of the programme, following an investment of €1m in the initiative by Facebook in the last year.

 Over the course of one academic year, FUSE aims to: